cypress-io/cypress-documentation/source/api/events/task-event.md

 })
 ```

-`cy.task()` and the `task` event provide an escape hatch for running arbitrary Node code, so you can take actions necessary for your tests outside of the scope of Cypress.
+{% url `cy.task()` task %} and the `task` event provide an escape hatch for running arbitrary Node code, so you can take actions necessary for your tests outside of the scope of Cypress.
 This is great for:

 - Seeding your test database.
 - Storing state in Node that you want persisted between spec files.